Rad-hi/3D-Rendering-Desktop-App/README.md

 **What's new?**

+- OOP approach

+- The 3D model is only redrawn (rerendered) when there's a change

+- Faces are now being drawn **completely** (no matter how many vetrecies)

+- Points that aren't in the screen are no longer rendered

-- Rotation isn't continuous, instead it's a fixed amount of rotation
+- Rotation isn't continous, instead it's a custom degree on each axis

-- The canvas's color could be changed
+- New controls for Line color, Filling color, canvas color

-- The filling could be turned ON and OFF and the color could be customized
+- Filling could be turned ON and OFF
-- The line color could be customized

 ---